 Every single time I add gold to a gray finish…..I ask myself why I don’t create this finish more often!

 I am so pleased with this final leopard floral look and can only hope I have inspired you to create something similar!!!
+And remember you can see all my leopard projects HERE.

 Shop: Leopard Floral Dresser